randombit/wycheproof-rs/README.md

 The author is currently on their third job in a row where he had to write code in Rust to deserialize the JSON formatted Wycheproof tests so they can be used to test some code.
 This crate was born out of a desire to never ever have to do this again.
-This crate is also a lot nicer than the previous iterations (mine anyway) as this crate decodes the hex and base64 during deserialization, uses enums for aiding type checking, covers the entire test suite, etc.
+It also does all the nice things I wanted but didn't have the time to do on previous attempts, like decoding the hex and base64 during deserializion, using enums to aid type checking, verifies that schemas match the expected one, etc.

 Wycheproof uses a general schema where "test sets" in turn contain "test groups" and each group has a list of tests along with some amount of configuration